paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - Monitor each habit
 - Find a way to work social pressure into each habit
 - Work a rewards system into habit building — buy something I want after reaching a certain goal toward building a habit
+- I'm an Abstainer; watch out for things I should abstain from because I have trouble using moderation.